 Service Centers are established when it is determined that a good or service is most effectively provided within the university, although the same good or service may be available commercially.
 The purpose of a Service Center is to control the cost of providing goods or services within the university.

 To create a Service Center the department must first complete a cost study to make sure the proposed Service Center can be self supporting by generating revenues equal to its expenses.
-The university Office of Policy and Fiscal Analysis (OPFA) has dedicated resources to assist departments in preparation and approval of these cost studies.
+The office has dedicated resources to assist departments in preparation and approval of these cost studies.

 The links below are to documents regarding policy, training, compliance and a base template model.
 We realize this template won’t fit all business plans so we encourage departments to contact us so we may walk you through the process and answer any questions that come up.